 Think about the last couple of years of your career and make a list of stressful situations you managed successfully.
 If you are a student, focus on stressful coursework, internships or other projects you have handled well.
 Then, review your list and identify 2-3 skills or strengths that enabled you to succeed in these situations.
 This might, for example, be prioritization or time-management skills, a capacity to stay calm and positive under pressure or an ability to focus on the task at hand without being distracted by stress.
 Think also about what you do to handle pressure mentally, like exercise, meditation or other stress-reducing activities.

-Step 3: Examples
+Step 3: Formulate your answer

 Combine the results of the previous two steps into a compelling answer and finish by offering to give an example of a situation where you successfully handled stress.
 For instance, “I am used to working under pressure and regularly going to the gym is a great stress reducer.
 Also, a healthy amount of pressure, like tight deadlines, help me be more focused, prioritize my tasks better and get things done faster.
 And my strong organizational and problem-solving skills, paired with my ability to keep myself and the people around me calm and motivated, have proven to be great assets in stressful situations.
 May I give you an example of how I handled these kinds of situations in the past?”